CSCfi/csc-user-guide/docs/computing/disk.md

 ## Increasing Quotas

-Allas storage service is the preferred site for storing research data that is processed at CSC.

 The size of the scratch directory can be increased, but only if the analysis task requires that all the data is simultaneously available on the disk environment of Puhti.
 In these cases, send a request to *servicedesk@csc.fi*.
 In the request, please indicate the project, storage size needed, purpose and duration of the scratch quota extension.
+In the future, the process for increase quotas will be improved.

+Data that is not under active computing should be stored in the  Allas storage service.

 Note that the extended scratch quota consumes your CSC Billing unit quota regardless of how much data you actually have in the scratch directory.
+See [billing](../accounts/billing.md) for details.
 Furthermore, even after quota is increased, the automatic cleaning process will continue removing idle files from the scratch directory.